< Main Menu

-Tueday, March 7, 1882
+Tuesday, March 7, 1882

-The Daily Republican (Decatur), Mar 8, 1882
+The Jacksonville Journal, Mar 8, 1882

 Ellmann records a letter held at Yale University that tells of a visit by Wilde to Illinois College while he was in Jacksonville.
 The letter, from the father of James Babb (a former director of the Yale University Library), describes Wilde's 'splendid diction and his descriptive powers,' and that his 'sentences are mellifluous and sparkle with occasional gems of beauty'.

 Many thanks for Rob Marland for his work in verifying this lecture

 Opera House (Strawn’s Hall) *

 31 S Central Park, Jacksonville, IL 62650)

 * Not to be confused with the Grand Opera House (b.
 1892).

 Wilde stayed overnight in Jacksonville, probably at the Southern, or possibly Dunlap House.